pulumi/pulumi-component-provider-ts-boilerplate/deployment-templates/README-DEPLOYMENT.md

 1. Place the release.yml from this directory there

-1. Place the .goreleaser.yml from this directory at the root of your repo

 1. Obtain needed accounts and tokens from the language specific package managers you will use

 1. Add any needed tokens to the actions secrets for your repository or organization